Hardyhead silverside: Biology

 The hardyhead silverside occurs commonly in large schools along sandy shorelines and reef margins.
-It is reported to be a largely nocturnal fish which forms schools numbering from several hundred individuals to aggregations which may be over 100m long and 20m wide.
+It is reported to be a largely nocturnal fish which forms schools numbering from several hundred individuals to aggregations which may be over 100 m long and 20 m wide.
 Feeds on a wide variety of plankton and small benthic invertebrates with foraging taking place mostly during the night following the dispersal of the schools.
 It can also be found in estuarine waters.

 In New Caledonia, hardyhead silversides attain sexual maturity just before they reach a year old, spawning from late August through to December.
 The species has a relatively low fecundity and this combined with the extended spawning season suggests that this species utilises a spawning strategy which involves each individual female spawning a number of times.
 They have a short lifespan and most normally die after the spawning season although some individuals survived into their second year.
 However, in the Seychelles there were two spawning seasons, in April–June and in September–December, which corresponded to the periods of warmer water between the monsoons while in the Marshall Islands spawning occurred all year.
 In South Africa spawning has been observed near estuaries and takes place from October to January.
 The eggs bear fine filaments which are used to adhere the eggs to the substrate or to other submerged surfaces.

 The hardyhead silverside is an important forage fish for larger fish species such as sharks, tunas, needlefish and amberjacks which capture them by associating with and attacking the day schools.
 They are also preyed on by sea birds such as terns, boobies, gulls, egrets and herons.
 It also plays host to parasites such as the cymothoid isopod Livoneca and the trematodes Overstreetia cribbi and O. sodwanaensis.